truecharts/website/news/_2024-03-01-new-platforms.md

 **Tier 3: TrueNAS SCALE Apps**
 The third tier introduces TrueNAS SCALE Apps, where a bit more abstraction comes into play.
 While we strive for the best, 100% stability isn't guaranteed due to the added layers.
 Expect some limitations, like fewer features, no direct YAML edits, and a few more bugs.

+**Not Supported (yet)**
+Currently we've one planned future addition: ArgoCD.
+But due to technical issues from ArgoCD, we cannot yet support it and it will **not** work reliably yet with TrueCharts Helm Charts either.

 ## The Expansion:
 This expansion is about offering you more choices while maintaining the excellence you expect from TrueCharts.
 It's about enriching your deployment experience with flexibility and reliability.